ayoisaiah/f2/README.md

 - To enforce the changes, include the `--exec` or `-x` flag.
 - The `-f` or `--find` flag supports regular expressions and string literals.
 If omitted, it matches the entire filename of each file.
 - The `-r` or `--replace` flag supports [variables](#use-a-variable).
+- Hidden files and directories are exempted by default but can be included with the `--hidden` or `-H` flag.

 ### Basic find and replace